sfernana/FCCDIRAC/README.md

 ## 4 - Examples

-Let's go step by step with 2 examples.
+Let's go step by step with some examples.

-With the 2 following examples, the user has to consider that there exist a **UserJob** (inheriting from DIRAC Job) that may contain one or several applications.
+With the following examples, the user has to consider that there exist a **UserJob** (inheriting from DIRAC Job) that may contain one or several applications.

 Before using ILCDirac, ensure that you set the environment and updated the proxy (if it is outdated, after 24h ) !